jlimadev/algorithms-datastructure-tdd-ts/README.md

-# Algorithms and Datastructure - Typescript
+# Algorithms and Data Structure - Typescript

-This is a repository where i will implement some algorithms and data structures in Typescript using TDD.
+This is a repository where I will implement some algorithms and data structures in Typescript using TDD.

+For now, these are the algorithms implemented:
+- FizzBuzz
+- Palindrome
+- Reverse string
+- Remove duplicates from string